Benedikt Siebelmann, LL.M. (UWA)

-Benedikt Siebelmann advises national and international companies on the entire spectrum of German and European data protection law.
+Benedikt Siebelmann advises national and international companies on complex issues of data protection law and artificial intelligence (AI).

 Benedikt studied law at the Christian-Albrechts-University in Kiel and the University of Bologna, where he specialized in European and Public International Law.
 Afterwards, he completed his LL.M. degree at the University of Western Australia in Perth with a focus on data protection law and a training as a mediator (NMAS).